HOW TO CERTIFY

 The SFI Fiber Sourcing Standard is for manufacturers that source from a variety of ownerships or that don’t own forestland.
 It distinguishes SFI from all other forest certification organizations in that it governs how SFI-certified organizations procure fiber from non-certified forest landowners in a responsible way, including avoidance of controversial sources in the supply chain.

 The SFI Small Lands Group Certification Module is designed for any organization certified to the SFI Fiber Sourcing Standard.
-This module applies in both the U.S. and Canada.
+This module applies in both the US and Canada.
 Certification to the SFI Fiber Sourcing Standard is a prerequisite to achieving the small lands group certification.
 SFI developed the Module in partnership with the American Forest Foundation (AFF).

 WHO CAN APPLY: